 The overtures insulted the United States which subsequently prepared for and authorized the so-called Quasi-War with France in 1798.
 With these events going on in the world, Congress passed the Alien and Sedition Acts.

-Why were the Alien and Sedition Acts Passed?
+Why the Federalists Passed the Alien and Sedition Acts

 As you can see, fear was a main factor behind the four laws.
 Federalist leaders feared the greater populace and the ramifications of a war with France and greedily attempted to cling to power.